Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Introduction

-Among such methods, alchemical free energy methods, which rely on a non physical alchemical pathway between two physical states of interest have been shown to be both reliable and computationally efficient for the computation of relative and absolute solvation free energies as well as relative and absolute free energies of binding of small molecules\cite{chodera2011alchemical,song2020evolution}.
+Among such methods, alchemical free energy methods, which rely on a non-physical alchemical pathway between two physical states of interest, have been shown to be both reliable and computationally efficient for the computation of relative and absolute solvation free energies as well as relative and absolute free energies of binding of small molecules\cite{chodera2011alchemical,song2020evolution}.
 Such techniques are built on sampling an ``alchemical pathway'' of intermediates between the two end-states, defined by interpolated Hamiltonians parameterized by a variable $\lambda$.
-Most practical uses of these techniques rely on sampling discrete states at predefined, fixed values of $\lambda$.
-Free energy differences between these $\lambda$-states are then computed with a free energy estimator.
-These may have at their core the estimation of the averages of energy differences such as the Zwanzig one\cite{zwanzig1954high}, the Bennett Acceptance Ratio (BAR) one\cite{bennett1976efficient} or the associated Multistate Bennett Acceptance Ratio (MBAR) one\cite{shirts2008statistically}.
-Another widely used estimator is the Thermodynamic Integration (TI) one which computes free energy derivatives with respect to the coupling parameter and then reconstruct the free energy differences through numerical integration\cite{straatsma1991multiconfiguration}.
+Most practical uses of these techniques rely on sampling discrete states at fixed, predefined values of $\lambda$.
+Free energy differences between these $\lambda$-states are then computed with a free energy estimator, such as the Zwanzig\cite{zwanzig1954high}, Bennett Acceptance Ratio (BAR)\cite{bennett1976efficient} or Multistate Bennett Acceptance Ratio (MBAR) estimators\cite{shirts2008statistically}.
+Another widely used estimator is Thermodynamic Integration (TI), which consists of computing free energy derivatives with respect to the coupling parameter and then reconstructing the free energy differences through numerical integration\cite{straatsma1991multiconfiguration}.
 This approach has been shown to be more efficient in several situations\cite{cuendet2014free}.
-Recently, non equilibrium approaches which introduce rapid alchemical change applied in several short simulations have also been introduced\cite{gapsys2012new,procacci2014fast}.
+Recently, non-equilibrium approaches that introduce rapid alchemical change applied in several short simulations have also been introduced\cite{gapsys2012new,procacci2014fast}.
 The final free-energy estimate is then obtained with Jarzynski/Crooks relations and related approximations\cite{jarzynski1997nonequilibrium,crooks1999entropy,park2004calculating}.